rontarrant/gtkDcoding/docs/_posts/2019-09-03-0067-mvc-xii-expander.md

 } // class MyExpander
 ```

-The `Expander` is derived from the `Bin` widget which means working with `add()` and `remove()` to stuff things in and yank them out.
+The `Expander` is derived from the `Bin` widget which means working with `add()` and `remove()` to stuff things in and—if necessary—yank them out.

 The only thing we haven’t seen before is the call to the `Expander` constructor whose arguments are:

 - `label` – the child you want to reveal when the `Expander` is expanded, and
 - `isMnemonic` – a *Boolean* that controls whether or not the user can hit an **Alt**+**key** combination to expand/contract the `Expander`.

-Can’t get much simpler than that, but you can get more complicated if you want more than a single widget in the child container.
+Can’t get much simpler than that, but you can get more complicated if you want to reveal more than a single widget when the child container is visible.

 ### A Note about the getExpanded() Function

-Naturally, if you want to trigger a callback, you’ll be working with the `onActivate` signal, but like the flow of electricity out there in the real world, it works the opposite of what you may expect.
+Naturally, if you want to trigger a callback, you’ll be working with the `onActivate` signal, but like any engineer will say about the flow of electricity in the real world: it works the opposite of what you may expect.

 Hooking up the signal is the same as always, but polling `getExpanded()` to find the `Expander`’s state means the callback will need to be written like this: